Flash animation

-Army Times Article
+Army Times editorial

 March 4, 2002.
 An RPG tore into the right engine of an MH-47 Chinook helicopter loaded with a quick-reaction force of Rangers in the Shahikot Mountains of eastern Afghanistan.
 The Chinook crashed atop Takur Ghar, a 10,000-foot peak infested with al-Qaida fighters.